vangorra/zoneminder-zmeventnotification/README.md

 - Built from official zoneminder docker image.
 - Custom OpenCV build.
+- Full install of zmeventnotification.
+- Full install of mlapi (for faster image detection).
 - CPU and Nvidia GPU support.
 [Full tag list here](https://hub.docker.com/repository/docker/vangorra/zoneminder-zmeventnotification/tags).
   - Is your CUDA version not listed in the docker tags?
 File and issue requesting the version or submit a PR that adjusts the matrix of `.github/workflows/build.yml`.